Keto Caramel Syrup

 Step 2.
 Cook, stirring occasionally, for 40-50 minutes until mixture has begun to thicken.
 Remove from the heat and leave to cool at room temperature for 30-45 minutes.
 Pour into a jar or bottle and transfer to the fridge.
 The caramel will thicken more upon chilling.

 Sugar free caramel syrup can also be mad in the Thermomix.
 I have made this many times in the Thermomix and it is so easy.
-The syrup will still be quite runny when the timer is finished, but it will thicken when cooled.
+The syrup will still be quite runny when the timer is finished, but thickens when cooled.
 See the recipe card for tips using your Thermomix or similar thermal cooker.

 How To Serve Sugar Free Caramel Syrup

 You can make and flavour this keto syrup quite a few ways.
-I know a lot of our readers love Skinny Syrups and Torani Syrups for their coffee and desserts, or Monin Sugar Free Caramel Syrup.
+I know many of our readers love Skinny Syrups and Torani Syrups for their coffee and desserts, or Monin Caramel Syrup.
 In my opinion, this is better as it less expensive and more versatile.

 Thin out the caramel over gentle heat or with a little warm cream or water if you want a thinner syrup.